fairfield-university-is505-fall2017/final-project-the-a-team/README.md

 by Trang Vu, Vincent Rella, and Anthony Iorio

 ## Background
-We endeavor to analyze this data, and expand on this statement later.
-The purpose of our analysis is to analyze demographic and gender characteristics, and relate it to income and education levels to see current trends in our population.
+Using census-derived data, the purpose of our analysis is to analyze demographic and gender characteristics, and relate it to income and education levels to see current trends in our population.
+Additionally, we aimed to show immigrant settlement trends by cross-referencing the data with DHS statistics on the preferred areas where newcomers chose to settle down in the United States.

 ### What is ['adult.csv'](https://www.kaggle.com/uciml/adult-census-income)?
 We're glad you asked!
 This is a comma-seperated value file containing the records of more than 32,500 individuals, all surveyed inside the United States taken from 1994 US Census data.
 When considering the data, keep in mind the following: